-The matter will be considered as a provisional enquiry – a triage stage to determine whether the concern raised amounts to an allegation that a doctor’s current fitness to practise is impaired and therefore requires a full investigation or not.
-Ms S is asked to complete an Employer Work Details form, providing details of her responsible officer and other information about the scope of her work and where the alleged incidents took place.
+The matter will be considered as a provisional enquiry (a triage stage to determine whether the concern raised amounts to an allegation that a doctor’s current fitness to practise is impaired and therefore requires a full investigation or not) and Ms S is asked to complete an Employer Work Details form, providing details of her responsible officer and other information about the scope of her work and where the alleged incidents took place.

 The letter further advises that Ms S can provide comments on the allegations and recommends she takes advice from her medical defence organisation.
 A decision will then be made whether to open a full investigation into the matter.

 Ms S writes back immediately to the GMC to explain the matter.
 She states that she had worked with Mrs R for over 20 years and remains a friend.
 Lately Mrs R’s condition has deteriorated and she has become effectively homebound.
 It was on a recent visit that Ms S was asked to issue a repeat prescription as a favour.
 Ms S points out that she had not initiated new treatment as Mrs R had been prescribed benzodiazepines over the years to control spasms associated with her MS.